mkoohafkan/mkoohafkan.github.io/about.md

 [Hydrologic Sciences](http://hsgg.ucdavis.edu)
 from the University of California Davis.
 My doctoral research focused on using graph theory to represent and analyze spatial and temporal interactions between landscape features.
-I developed a novel graph-theoretic approach and used it to study the morphodynamics of emergent sandbars in the Missouri River in collaboration with the
+I developed a novel approach to automatically link spatial features across longitudinal datasets.
+I used the method to study the geomorphic evolution of emergent sandbars in the Missouri River in collaboration with the
 [Missouri River Recovery Program](https://www.nwo.usace.army.mil/mrrp/efforts-actions/esh), and model salmonid habitat utilization in the Russian River Estuary in collaboration with NOAA's